 - Prison Ministries: Participants in Yokefellows Ministry leave from the front of the church at 6:30 p.m. every Tuesday, except the last Tuesday of the month.
 For one hour we share refreshments, prayer, and conversation with the inmates of Orange Correctional Center in Hillsborough.
 Volunteers are always needed and welcome.
 Watch the church bulletin for requests for refreshments.
 Parishioners also correspond with and visit inmates at Central Prison in Raleigh.
 The Reconciliation and Reentry Team provides emotional, spiritual, and practical support to persons transitioning out of prison back into a productive life.

 - Augustine Literacy Project provides free, long-term, one-on-one tutoring in reading, writing, and spelling to low-income children and teens who struggle with literacy skills.
+Holy Family founded this ministry almost a generation ago.
 Volunteer tutors receive intensive training (70 hours) and are then paired with a student from a local school.
 Tutoring normally takes place twice a week, at the child’s school during the school day.
 Many of the tutors, trainers and board members are parishioners of Holy Family.
-If you are interested in becoming a tutor, serving on the board, or supporting the program financially, please contact Debbie McCarthy here.
+If you are interested in becoming a tutor, serving on the board, or supporting the program financially, please contact Lori Easterlin here.

 - Hispanic Ministries: Holy Family supports Iglesia El Buen Pastor, an Episcopal mission of the diocese of North Carolina in Durham (1852 Liberty St.).
 After-school programs are offered through LEAP (Latino Education Achievement Partnership).
 If you would like to volunteer or find out more, please be in touch!
-Holy Family also supports Episcopal Farmworker Ministry in Newton Grove, NC and sends EYC at least once a year to participate in ministry activities.
+Holy Family also supports Episcopal Farmworker Ministry in Newton Grove, NC.